kitschpatrol/tldraw-cli/readme.md

 ### Invocation

-To leave room for future functionality, `tldraw-cli` exposes functionality under several sub-commands.
+`tldraw-cli`'s functionality is organized into several sub-commands.

 #### Top-level